BOSS: Bidirectional One-Shot Synthesis of Adversarial Examples: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{his} demo file is intended to serve as a ``starter file'' for IEEE journal papers produced under \LaTeX\ using IEEEtran.cls version 1.8b and later.

-Given a single instance of an object, the human brain is capable of learning the concept of the underlying phenomena and recognize similar objects in future experience.
-This remarkable capacity for cognition is a holy grail of machine learning models for classification tasks and beyond.
-Naturally, this raises questions for the development of classification models with respect to their ability to (\textit{i}) learn concepts from a single observed instance and (\textit{ii}) robustly classify similar objects with similar confidence for a given class.
-The former is being addressed under the area of one-shot learning \cite{wang2020generalizing}, where prior knowledge, often in the form of a pre-trained model, is leveraged in order to learn a new concept from a single datum.
-The latter problem of robustness is being assessed in adversarial machine learning via additive perturbations to data and the synthesis of adversarial examples, which are often used to test the robustness of a given model.
-In this paper, we reconcile these notions of one-shot learning and the synthesis of adversarial examples for the first time in what we call one-shot synthesis.
-In particular, given a pre-trained model $p(.\:;\theta)$ parameterized by $\theta$ and a datum $\mathbf{x}_{\textrm{d}}$, we propose a synthesis procedure that generates a new datum $\mathbf{x}$ similar to $\mathbf{x}_{\textrm{d}}$ such that it approximately induces a user-defined output distribution $p_{\textrm{d}}$ as the inference result $p_m(.\:;\theta)$ of the pre-trained model.
-We do not restrict the given distribution $p_{\textrm{d}}$ to target a specific class.
-By controlling the induced output distribution, our approach generalizes traditional notions of targeted, non-targeted \cite{machado2020adversarial}, and confidence reduction attacks (where the goal is to lower the confidence level of the true label to cause ambiguity \cite{papernot2016limitations}), which are special cases of the proposed framework.
+The problem of robustness is being assessed in adversarial machine learning via additive perturbations to data and the synthesis of adversarial examples, which are often used to test the robustness of a given model.
+In this paper, we reconcile the notion of one-shot learning \cite{wang2020generalizing} and the synthesis of adversarial examples for the first time in what we call one-shot synthesis.
+In particular, given a datum $\mathbf{x}_{\textrm{d}}$ and a pre-trained model $p(.\:;\theta)$ parameterized by $\theta$, we propose a synthesis procedure that generates a new datum $\mathbf{x}$ to be used as an input to $p(.\:;\theta)$ such that constraints are satisfied on both the input structure and the output inference.
+In terms of the input, we ensure that $\mathbf{x}$ is similar to the given reference datum $\mathbf{x}_{\textrm{d}}$ by enforcing a small distance $d(\mathbf{x}, \mathbf{x}_{\textrm{d}}) \leq \delta_s$.
+In terms of the output, we generate $\mathbf{x}$ such that it approximately induces a user-defined output distribution $p_{\textrm{d}}$ as the inference result $p(.\:;\theta)$ of the pre-trained model by enforcing a small distance $D(p(\mathbf{x}; \theta), p_{\textrm{d}}) \leq \delta_c$.
+In this sense, the underlying Bidirectional One-Shot Synthesis (BOSS) problem is concerned with generating data satisfying constraints on both the input and output directions of the given classifier $p(.\:; \theta)$.
+By controlling the induced output distribution, our approach generalizes traditional notions of targeted and non-targeted attacks \cite{machado2020adversarial}.
+Confidence reduction attacks can also be implemented in our approach, where the goal is to lower the confidence level of the true label to cause ambiguity \cite{papernot2016limitations}, specifically against systems for which a confidence threshold is introduced and the classification is only regarded if the prediction confidence score is above that threshold \cite{pmlr-v119-stutz20a}.